Here’s a natural phenomenon you might never have imagined. That is, the sun actually sets more slowly around the time of a solstice.

 Meanwhile, at an equinox, the sun rises due east and sets due west.
 That means – on the day of an equinox – the setting sun hits the horizon at its steepest possible angle.

 At more northerly temperate latitudes, the sunset duration is greater; and at latitudes closer to the equator, the sunset duration is less.
-Near the Arctic Circle (65o north latitude), the duration of a solstice sunset lasts about 15 minutes; at the equator (0o latitude), the solstice sun takes a little over 2 and 1/4 minutes to set.
+Near the Arctic Circle (65 degrees north latitude), the duration of a solstice sunset lasts about 15 minutes.
+At the equator (0 degrees latitude), the solstice sun takes a little over 2 1/4 minutes to set.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.